tolo/InterfaCSS/README.markdown

 * The simplest way is to use [CocoaPods](http://cocoapods.org/).

 * Download the source and add the files in the `InterfaCSS` directory to your project.
-Note that [Parcoa](https://github.com/brotchie/Parcoa) is a required dependency.

 ###Sample code